 Hub Transport / Edge Transport : Monitor details like scan time, number of scan requests that are rejected or timed-out, blocked recipients etc, to ensure better security against viruses and spam.

-For monitoring your Exchange servers the added support for the Powershell mode helps you get more details about the available mailbox database size, space occupied and detect the number of dormant or inactive mailboxes to free up storage.
+The added support for Powershell mode helps monitor your exchange servers more efficiently.
+Get more details about the available mailbox database size, space occupied and detect the number of dormant or inactive mailboxes to free up storage.
 You can determine whether the same database is shared by many, and then decide to move one of the users to another database, if the consumption is very high.

 For larger IT environments, there may be multiple servers which may be part of a database availability group (DAG).
 Get a list of all the member servers and the status of all database copies that are part of the DAG.